enclave-id/enclaveid/apps/data-pipeline/README.md

 ### Local

 To install the dependencies, run the `install` nx target, and then to start the development server run the `dev` target.
+If you don't have a CUDA compatible GPU, make sure to exclude the `ml` group dependencies when running the `install` target.

+You can use your own Google Takeout data by creating a `test_user/google/latest.zip` file in the `apps/data-pipeline/data` folder.

 ### Cluster